mdeng1024/ean-appengine/README.md

 EAN API Test program.
 Using Google's Python [Guestbook][8] as the startup project.
 This project uses [EAN API][9] to perform basic hotel search and hotel detail information retrieval.
 Google map API is also used to display hotel's location on the Map.

+## Datastore setup
+This application require storing EAN configuration (_cid_, _apiKey_, _secret_) and Google Map Key (_mapKey_) in the datastore.
+Once application is run locally or deployed to AppEngine, go to datastore view page create new _Configuration_ enity and add these values as entries.

 ## Products
 - [App Engine][1]